Afghanistan hit by second strong earthquake in days

 A 6.3 magnitude earthquake has struck western Afghanistan, just days after a series of deadly quakes left more than 2,400 people dead.

-The latest earthquake struck an area near Herat, the capital of Herat province, early on Wednesday morning, local time.
+The powerful earthquake struck an area near Herat, the capital of Herat province, early on Wednesday morning, local time.

 The office of Herat’s governor said there had been “huge losses” in districts near areas that had been flattened by earlier quakes.